BampyBampy/BotMan/Components/List of components.md

    - Note SG90 dimensions can vary by a few millimeters from make to make, so please check your dimensions before using this model
 ## 3D Printed Parts
 1. **Shoulder Servo Cog**
+   - See the FreeCad 3d model "3DP - Shoulder Servo Cog.FCStd"
-   This cog attaches to the servo that rotates the arm between downward and upward positions.
+   - This cog attaches to the servo that rotates the arm between downward and upward positions.
-   16 Teeth with a module of 1.38.
+   - 16 Teeth with a module of 1.38.
-   Will be matched with a cog attached to the arm
+   - Will be matched with a cog attached to the arm